algolia/algoliasearch-client-scala/README.md

  *Note*: To specify a value with spaces or with a value equal to a keyword, it's possible to add quotes.

  **Warning:**
-  * Like for the other filter for performance reason, it's not possible to have FILTER1 OR (FILTER2 AND FILTER3).
+  * Like for the other filters (for performance reasons), it's not possible to have FILTER1 OR (FILTER2 AND FILTER3).
-  * It's not possible to mix different category of filter inside a OR like num=3 OR tag1 OR facet:value
+  * It's not possible to mix different categories of filters inside an OR like: num=3 OR tag1 OR facet:value
-  * It's not possible to negate an group, it's only possible to negate a filters:  NOT(FILTER1 OR (FILTER2) is not allowed.
+  * It's not possible to negate a group, it's only possible to negate a filter:  NOT(FILTER1 OR (FILTER2) is not allowed.

 #### Distinct Parameter
  * **distinct**: If set to 1, enables the distinct feature, disabled by default, if the `attributeForDistinct` index setting is set.
 This feature is similar to the SQL "distinct" keyword.
 When enabled in a query with the `distinct=1` parameter, all hits containing a duplicate value for the attributeForDistinct attribute are removed from results.
 For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and the others are removed.
+ To get a full understanding of how `Distinct` works, you can have a look at our [guide on distinct](https://www.algolia.com/doc/search/distinct).

 ```scala
 client.execute {